MrSloth-dev/Zmux/README.md

 This script needs `yq`, `tmux`(doh) and `fzf` to run.
 Although I'm working on making a fallback for fzf.

+# Usage

+As simple as a person wants.
+Just type `zmux` (after correct install) and it pop ups a `fzf` window and then select the pretended session.

 # Configuration

 Create a file in `~/.config/zmux/config.yaml`.
 This is where the script will fectch the pre-configured sessions.